e-mail us your postal address and we will send you out the CD from which most of these soundbites were taken.

 Because of the wonderful, careful manner in which post is treated these days, the CD was never shipped in a jewel case.

-Because of this, we never laid an insert out in that format (121x121mm), so we haven't one for you to download.
+As a result, we never laid an insert out in that format (121x121mm), so we haven't one for you to download.

 Hovever, if you are really determined, then here is a zip of the text in .doc format for you to design your own!